Cemeteries and graveyards, full of love, betrayal, tragic deaths, murder, and suicide. What will you find?

 Countess Edith Finch was born Edith Williams on 12th April 1842 to Colonel Thomas Peers Williams and Emily Bacon.

-Lieutenant General Williams first appears on the 1841 Census aged four years old, living with his parents and younger sisters Margaret and Emily at 41 Berkeley Square, Westminster, London.
+Lieutenant General Williams first appears on the 1841 Census aged four years old, living with his parents and younger sisters Margaret, and Emily at 41 Berkeley Square, Westminster, London.

-In 1851, however, fourteen year old Lieutenant General Williams can be found studying at Eton College in Eton, Berkshire.
+In 1851, however, 14 year old Lieutenant General Williams can be found studying at Eton College in Eton, Berkshire.
 In 1854 Lieutenant General Williams entered the Royal Horse Guards, he became Lieutenant in 1856 and Captain in 1858.

 By 1861 Lieutenant General Williams has returned to Temple House where he is now listed as being Captain of Royal Horse Guards.
 His parents and sister Countess Edith have moved to Craig-y-don in Anglesey, Wales.